Riverside station (MBTA)

-Riverside is the western terminus of the MBTA Green Line D branch (Highland branch) light rail line.
-It is located at 333 Grove Street, off Exit 38 on Interstate 95 (Route 128), in Auburndale, a village of Newton, Massachusetts.
-Riverside includes a parking lot with spaces for 925 automobiles and bicycle parking.
+Riverside station is a Massachusetts Bay Transportation Authority (MBTA) Green Line light rail station located in the Auburndale village of Newton, Massachusetts.
+It is the western terminal of the Green Line D branch service.
+The station is located near the interchange of Interstate 95 (Route 128) and the Massachusetts Turnpike (I-90) and serves as a regional park and ride station.
 West of the station is Riverside Yard, the main maintenance facility and largest storage yard for the Green Line.
 The station is fully accessible.

-Riverside station is home to a scale model of the dwarf planet Pluto in the Boston Museum of Science's community-wide solar system model.

 History

-Through 1958, when the Highland branch was served by the New York Central's Boston and Albany Railroad, Riverside station was at the junction between the Highland branch and the B&A main line (now the Framingham/Worcester Line).
-The MTA built a large commuter parking lot with a new brick station at the center and opened the branch to streetcar service on July 4, 1959.
+The Boston and Worcester Railroad opened through Newton in 1834.
+A station at Riverside, named for its location just east of the railroad's bridge over the Charles River, opened in the 1850s.
+The railroad merged into the Boston and Albany Railroad (B&A) in 1867.
+In 1886, the B&A completed its Highland branch, which rejoined the mainline at Riverside.
+"Newton Circuit" service operated via the mainline and the branch.

+Highland branch service ended in 1958 for conversion to a streetcar line.
+The Metropolitan Transportation Authority built a new Riverside station with a large commuter parking lot and brick station building in a former gravel pit south of the existing station.
+Streetcar service began on July 4, 1959.
+Limited commuter rail service continued to the mainline station until October 28, 1977.

 In 1995, new elevated platforms were built at the north end of the yard and the 1959-built station used as a bus terminal.
-The 1995-built platforms were raised slightly above track level; these made the station handicapped accessible when low-floor trolleys arrived in 2002.
+The 1995-built platforms were raised slightly above track level; these made the station accessible when low-floor light rail vehicles arrived in 2002.
 Riverside is the only surface-level Green Line station with a prepayment (fare controlled) platform area.
 This allows passengers to board at all doors.
 Fare control began during morning peak hours only when the current platforms opened in 1995, and full-time in 2006 when the CharlieCard fare card system was introduced.